zoetropic/Oort-Cleaner--microstudio-/README.md

-The code in this project was written for the ***MicroStudio*** game engine, which utilizes a unique derivative of LUA known as microscript.
+The code in this project was written for the ***MicroStudio*** game engine, which utilizes a unique derivative of LUA known as *microscript*.
 Many of the concepts and functions of LUA code are reflected in the microscript code, and this repo exists mostly as a window into the structure of the project that I wrote (almost) entirely from scratch.

 The scripts in the *screens* folder are the most abstract outside of the context of the engine,